TsvetelinaChakarova/Sports-Ontology/README.md

 # Sports-Ontology

-This repository represents the the university course project for "Knowledge Representation and Modeling" course.
+This repository represents the university course project for "Knowledge Representation and Modeling" course.

 ## Introduction